Connecticut Disabled Veteran Benefits

 - Group fishing licenses are available to nonprofit organizations that run fishing programs for veterans with service-connected disabilities — ask DEEP's Fisheries Division.

-- For the parks pass, gather a copy of your Connecticut driver's license and your VA card or benefits letter, and mail or hand-deliver them to the DEEP State Parks Division address above.
+- For the parks pass, gather a copy of your Connecticut driver's license and your VA card or benefits letter, and either mail them to the DEEP State Parks Division address above or bring them in person to a DEEP district office or one of the state parks listed above.

 - If you have lost, or lost the use of, a limb, get a physician's certification and ask DEEP (or a participating town clerk) for the free license.

-Sources DEEP, state park passes · DEEP, fishing licenses · DEEP, hunting for the disabled
+Sources DEEP, state park passes · DEEP, fishing licenses · DEEP, hunting opportunities for persons with disabilities

 Education for you & your family